kbrsh/blog/src/moon.md

 ## Background

+UI development finds its roots in object-oriented, imperative code.
+As paradigms shift, two ideas have remained constant: state and views.

+State is a data structure.
+This structure can hold any value: a number, string, array, object, etc. It holds information relevant to the application.

+TODO: define current state of managing state (especially difficulties)

+The view displays data from the state.
+In graphical user interfaces, the view is a screen.
+Views can exhibit the state on devices such as smart watches, mobile phones, laptops, monitors, or television screens.
+Operating systems represent the display with a buffer holding colors for each pixel.

+Manipulating the display buffer palls when managing complex elements.
+Developers would have to define every interaction's effect in terms of individual pixels.
+This means conducting text, images, inputs, and buttons at the same time.

+GUI frameworks circumvent this by defining reusable widgets.
+On the web, browsers abstract the view with the document object model (DOM).

+TODO: define DOM and transition into MVC

+TODO: define MVC, difficulties with MVC, and transition into react

-UI development is drifting away from the Model-View-Controller (MVC) model and mutating views with JQuery.
-Now, most libraries try to represent the view as a function of state.
+UI programming paradigms are drifting away from object-oriented components and the Model-View-Controller (MVC) model.
+The current status quo of UI development defines views as a function of state.

 ```
 application(state) = view
 ```

+With this model, the state, a dynamic value, is immutable.
+Applications change the state by constructing a new one from scratch and replacing the old one.

 [React](https://reactjs.org) popularized this idea.
+It introduces components, each of which returns a view based on local state.
+The state is a JavaScript object, and the view is an object representing a virtual DOM.
+The virtual DOM is a tree describing the DOM.

 For example, a counter application in React stores a count in state and renders it to a view.

 ```js
 import React, { useState } from "react";